 We found 4 genetics specialists who accept Medicare near Chantilly, VA.

-Dr. Celeste Riley works as a molecular genetic pathologist, pediatric pathologist, and cytopathologist.
-Dr. Riley is in-network for Medicare insurance.
-She graduated from Penn State College of Medicine.
+Dr. Celeste Riley is a molecular genetic pathology, pediatric pathology, and cytopathology specialist.
+Dr. Riley is an in-network provider for Medicare insurance.
+She studied medicine at Penn State College of Medicine.
 Dr. Riley (or staff) is conversant in Spanish, French, and Cantonese.

 Clinical interests: Health Informatics

 Dr. Ozlem Goker-Alpan is a clinical biochemical genetics specialist.
 Before performing her residency at a hospital affiliated with Marmara University and a hospital affiliated with Stony Brook University Medical Center, Dr. Goker-Alpan attended Marmara University School of Medicine.
 Clinical interests for Dr. Goker-Alpan include genetic issues and general care.
 Dr. Goker-Alpan takes Medicaid and Medicare insurance.
 Dr. Goker-Alpan (or staff) is conversant in Arabic, Spanish, and Hindi.
 Dr. Goker-Alpan is professionally affiliated with Inova Fair Oaks Hospital and Inova Fairfax Hospital.

 Clinical interests: Genetic Issues, General Care

 Dr. Carla Macleod is a medical specialist in molecular genetic pathology and cytopathology.
 MAMSI, Coventry, and Cigna are among the insurance carriers that Dr. Macleod takes.
 She is a graduate of Autonomous University of Barcelona Faculty of Medicine and the University of Barcelona Faculty of Medicine.
 She trained at Washington Hospital Center for residency.
 Dr. Macleod (or staff) speaks the following languages: Filipino, Spanish, and French.